pgbouncer/pgbouncer/doc/config.md

 :   A new connection continues using the same host entry until a connection
     fails, after which the next host entry is chosen.

+It is recommended to set `server_login_retry` lower than the default to ensure fast retries when multiple hosts are available.

 Default: `round-robin`

 ### max_db_connections